 Borderline personality disorder (BPD) is a pervasive psychiatric condition that impacts how people feel about themselves and others.
-BPD sufferers typically experience instability that reflects in their mood, emotions, behavior, and self-image.
+Those diagnosed with BPD typically experience instability that reflects in their mood, emotions, behavior, and self-image.
 These issues often lead to chaotic relationships and problems in other important aspects of life.
-Nevertheless, the signs and symptoms of BPD can differ in intensity, frequency, an/or duration depending on the person who has this condition.4
+The signs and symptoms of BPD can differ in intensity, frequency, and/or duration depending on the person who has this condition.4

 4 Types of BPD